 For the crust

 Almond flour is the base of the crust for this baked cheesecake recipe.
-I used this almond flour from Bob’s Red Mill, it’s a nice and fine flour I use in many baking and no bake sweets recipes.
+I used almond flour from Bob’s Red Mill, it’s a nice and fine flour I use in many baking and no bake sweets recipes.
 It’s also gluten-free so it’s a good flour to use for gluten-free baking too!

-Other gluten-free flours you can use in this recipe are rice flour and coconut flour.
+Other gluten-free flours you can use in this recipe are 1:1 gluten-free and coconut flour.
 They are both gluten-free and relatively easy to find in supermarkets and online.
 You can also use regular all-purpose flour or wholemeal flour(both are not gluten-free) to make it more wholesome.

 I mixed some ground almond in the crust on top of almond flour to give the crust more flavour and texture.
 Ground almond is processed in a food processor until they are crumbly but not quite floury, it still has crunchy texture and has more flavour and fragrant of almond than almond flour.
 Think about it this way, almond flour is the base to make firm crust and ground almond is to add extra crisp, texture and flavour.

 To make ground almond, simply process some almonds in your food processor until they are very fine but not floury.
 You might need to scrape down the side of your food processor a couple of times.
 Be careful not to over process almonds as they will turn into almond butter if processed long enough.
 Keep an eye on for the whole time while they are being processed, it should only take about 2-3 mins!

 I used a little amount of coconut oil to make the crust.
 Coconut oil works very well in this recipe and nowadays it’s becoming more and more common and easier to find in supermarkets or online.
 I chose coconut oil to use in this recipe because it’s less processed than vegan butter but you can also use melted vegan butter too if you prefer!